 Diabetes is a chronic lifestyle disorder that has scaled an unbelievable epidemic ratio among adults and children across the globe.
 Carbohydrates, trans fats, processed foods, and even natural sugars can lead to a spike in blood sugar and insulin levels and promote inflammation.
-Eating a wholesome and balanced diet can support people with diabetes to optimize their health status.
+A wholesome and balanced diet can help people with diabetes optimize their health.

 Uncontrolled diabetes can lead to several serious health complications, including heart disease, kidney and eye problems, and neurological issues.
 Furthermore, prediabetes has also been associated with an increased risk of complications.